gXLg/nullcord/docs/README.md

 ```
 either globally or locally in your project.
 You can as well just download it direclty
-from GitHub, but this is not recommended.
+from GitHub, but this is not recommended
+since some updates can be in GitHub
+before I test them and publish to npm.

 ## nullcord
 `nullcord` is a lightweight discord bot library